DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 ## Tuition fee loans
 You can apply for a tuition fee loan to cover the cost of your postgraduate teacher training course.
 If you’re eligible for a tuition fee loan, the amount you borrow is paid directly to your course provider.

-The maximum tuition fee loan for a UK applicant is:
+The maximum tuition fee loan for a postgraduate teacher training course for a UK applicant is:

-* £9,250 per year for a full-time postgraduate teacher training course
+* £9,250 per year for a full-time
-* £6,935 per year for a part-time postgraduate teacher training course
+* £6,935 per year for a part-time

 The maximum amount you can borrow depends on how much your course costs.